-- 5.5 The growth of Stevenage, as set out in the policies of the Local Plan, provides opportunities to ensure that active travel and sustainable modes of transport are integrated at the early stages of new development.
-The Council will encourage new settlements to become exemplars of how a more sustainable way of living can be achieved. - 5.6 Enabling residents' continued excellent access to jobs and services is central to this strategy.
-Residents currently have access to London, Cambridge, and many other significant towns and cities by rail and bus, as well as to many others by road. - 5.7 Gunnels Wood, Pin Green, the Lister Hospital, Old Town, and Stevenage Central are significant elements of the local economy.
-This strategy will seek to ensure that movements between them are as easy as possible, offering improved opportunities to make some or all of the trips by public or active transport modes. - 5.8 The benefits of moving to sustainable and active modes of transport are numerous, from shared and individual health benefits, contributing to tackling climate change, to freeing up capacity on roads, thereby creating quicker overall journey times.
+- 3.4 The growth of Stevenage, as set out in the policies of the Local Plan, provides opportunities to ensure that active travel and sustainable modes of transport are integrated at the early stages of new development.
+The Council will encourage new settlements to become exemplars of how a more sustainable way of living can be achieved. - 3.5 Enabling residents' continued excellent access to jobs and services is central to this strategy.
+Residents currently have access to London, Cambridge, and many other significant towns and cities by rail and bus, as well as to many others by road. - 3.6 Gunnels Wood, Pin Green, the Lister Hospital, Old Town, and Stevenage Central are significant elements of the local economy.
+This strategy will seek to ensure that movements between them are as easy as possible, offering improved opportunities to make some or all of the trips by public or active transport modes. - 3.7 The benefits of moving to sustainable and active modes of transport are numerous, from shared and individual health benefits, contributing to tackling climate change, to freeing up capacity on roads, thereby creating quicker overall journey times.
 Further, by increasing the number of journeys made by sustainable modes of transport, behaviour and funding will shift towards supporting and maintaining their continued use.

-- 5.9 Climate change is a pressing issue, and the Council has recently passed a Climate Emergency Motion and is keen to encourage behaviour change to shift transport patterns away from the use of the private car.
-Future national policy can be expected to make increasing demands on the transport sector, which currently accounts for a quarter of UK carbon emissions.
-Policies will require local action and by implementing Future Town, Future Transport, we will play our part in reducing the emission of carbon and other emissions into the atmosphere, benefitting global ecology, as well as local air quality. - 5.10 Active transport has the potential to significantly benefit local resident's health.
-Cycling or walking a short distance, even as part of a longer journey, contributes to a healthy and enjoyable lifestyle, helping to improve physical health and wellbeing, boosting local productivity and reducing health costs(2).
-Encouraging healthier ways of moving around will be directly in line with the Council's Healthy Stevenage Strategy. - 5.11 Local Enterprise Partnership funding has the potential to help support the improvements needed to make Stevenage a major sub-regional centre, attracting more growth which will benefit local residents and strengthen Hertfordshire's economy. - 5.12 The introduction of the Community Infrastructure Levy (CIL) will provide a new opportunity to secure revenue from new developments to help to deliver sustainable transport infrastructure.
+- 3.8 Climate change is a pressing issue, and the Council is keen to encourage behaviour change to shift transport patterns away from the use of the private car.
+By doing this we will play our part in reducing the emission of carbon and other emissions into the atmosphere, benefitting global ecology, as well as local air quality. - 3.9 Active transport has the potential to significantly benefit local resident's health.
+Even cycling or walking a short distance contributes to a healthy and enjoyable lifestyle, and will help to reduce health costs, and by reducing time taken off work, boost local productivity.
+Encouraging healthier ways of moving around will be directly in line with the Council's Healthy Stevenage Strategy. - 3.10 Local Enterprise Partnership funding has the potential to help support the improvements needed to make Stevenage a major sub-regional centre, attracting more growth which will benefit local residents and strengthen Hertfordshire's economy. - 3.11 The introduction of the Community Infrastructure Levy (CIL) will provide a new opportunity to secure revenue from new developments to help to deliver sustainable transport infrastructure.
 CIL operates through the collection of a flat rate for most new floorspace constructed, with the revenue required to be spent on local infrastructure projects.